 People say that it does not rain in Tibet, don't believe this.
 It doesn't rain often and usually it doesn't rain hard, normally only light drizzle, but it is not fine all the time.
-It can be extremely windy and cold on top of the high passes but you are travelling in good vehicles that have heaters.
+It can be extremely windy and cold on top of the high passes but you are travelling in good vehicles.

 In Lhasa although the temperatures are mostly moderate during the day it can be very cold at night, requiring several layers or much better, a light down jacket to walk around.
 The wind at Everest BC can be very cold.
 At altitudes higher than Lhasa the nighttime temperatures will invariably be below zero centigrade.

 Although it is mostly fine and sunny the day time temperatures rarely make it above zero centigrade.
 Evenings are extremely cold and he even to go outside for a short while you need gloves, a hat, thick warm pants and a good down jacket.

 In Lhasa you will spend much of your time sightseeing and walking around the markets.
 Inside the gompas and palaces it can be dark, gloomy and sometimes cold; outside can be extremely bright, dry and hot in the sun.

 Once you leave Lhasa you will be traveling by jeep for much of the time, with breaks for meals and sightseeing.
 The Landcruisers all have heaters and so are comfortably warm inside, although much of the time you will probably want to wear a light jacket.
 Normally at the top of passes the stop and have a look around, and conditions here can be extremely variable.
 It can be chilly but fine and sunny, it can be horribly cold and snowing.